Wireless Management Policy

 Policy Owner: Manager, Telecommunication Services

-Note: An owner must be a PCES-level manager or higher.
+Note: An owner must be a PCES-level manager.

 This policy provides formally documented management expectations and intentions.